cjboyd1999/cjboyd1999.github.io/_pages/about.md

 <img style="float: right;" src="{{ site.url }}{{ site.baseurl }}/images/ceh-logo.jpg" alt="Certified Ethical Hacker Logo" width="182" height="136">

 During my studies so far, I have been fortunate enough to undertake the Certified Ethical Hacker exam.
 As a result, I am holding a Certified Ethical Hacker v10 certificate which is valid until 2023.
 My certification number is ECC2457893160 and can be verified [here](https://aspen.eccouncil.org/Verify).

-## My Free Time
-To relax, I enjoy playing real-time strategy and tactical first-person shooter games as they are equally reliant on skill, communication and teamwork.

-Additionally, I often satiate my creative side by playing and creating Dungeons & Dragons campaigns with friends.
-This allows me to apply and enhance my critical thinking and decision making skills when playing, and my writing skills when creating.